davideincaini/Product_store_software/README.txt

-The software, written in python language, is responsible for managing a product store.
+The script, written in python language, is responsible for managing a product store.
 The software is text-based, so it can be used from the command line.